Common Mistakes in Azure Contract Negotiations

 Pitfall:

-Many CIOs and procurement teams concentrate heavily on pricing and discounts in negotiations and insufficiently on the contractual terms and conditions.
+Many CIOs and procurement teams focus heavily on pricing and discounts in negotiations, while insufficiently considering the contractual terms and conditions.

 This is a mistake because clauses buried in the contract can negate savings or create future risks.